 No, we’re not magicians and we don’t have the world’s only perfect kids.
 Traveling as a family isn’t easy.
 The picky eating, mood swings and foot stomping don’t just magically stop when you’re on a plane or staying in a hotel.

 But, even still, instilling a love of travel in our kids is so important to us and, if you’re reading this, it’s probably important to you, too.
 Traveling gives little ones the opportunity to learn about new places in this great, big world.
 And, even more importantly, it teaches them that we’re all the same even though we’re all so very different… lessons I think Jeffrey and I are still learning, too.
-And, while Eliza is happy to tell you, “I not like that” about just about anything that isn’t ice cream (so maybe she’s still got a while before she develops a taste for international cuisine), I think she’s slowly learning more about the world around her by getting to know other kids in neighborhood parks, one slide turn at a time.
+And, while our kids are happy to tell us, “I not like that” about just about anything that isn’t ice cream (so maybe they’ve still got a while before they’re developing a taste for international cuisine), I think they are slowly learning more about the world around them by getting to know other kids in neighborhood parks, one slide turn at a time.

 So, while I can’t give you a secret that makes your baby stay quiet on an airplane, we do have a few favorite tricks up our sleeve and items to make the travel days a bit smoother:

 - Brush up on your airline’s rules about family boarding.
 Southwest allows families to board after all of A-group has boarded whereas other airlines, like Delta and American, allow families traveling with young children to board just after priority/First Class.
 Take advantage of being one of the first ones on the plane: your toddler can take his/her time walking down the aisle and you get first dibs on the overhead bin space!